Edward Richard Dudley: N.A.A.C.P. and ambassadorship

-He was executive assistant to the governor of the Virgin Islands from 1945 to 1947, and was then appointed by President Harry S. Truman as minister to Liberia in 1948 and then as ambassador in 1949.
+Later career

 Returning home in 1953, he practiced law and directed the N.A.A.C.P.'s Freedom Fund.
 In 1955, New York City's mayor, Robert F. Wagner, Jr., appointed him as justice of the Domestic Relations Court.

 Dudley was the borough president of Manhattan from 1961 to 1964.
 In the New York state election of 1962, he was the Democratic and Liberal candidate for attorney general but was defeated by the Republican incumbent, Louis Lefkowitz.
 He was a delegate to the 1964 Democratic National Convention.
 J. Raymond Jones was influential in helping Dudley in New York politics.

 In November 1964, Dudley was elected as a justice of the New York State Supreme Court for the First Judicial District (Manhattan and the Bronx), a post he held from 1965 until his retirement in 1985.

 Death

 Dudley died of prostate cancer in St. Luke's Hospital in Manhattan on February 8, 2005, aged 93.
 He was survived by his widow, their son, two brothers (Dr. Calmeze Dudley and Dr. Hubert Dudley) and three grandchildren (Kevin, Kyle and Alexandra Dudley).

 The Dudley family summered in the SANS community, buying their lot during the 1950s expansion into Sag Harbor Hills.
-The cottage is presently occupied by the Dudley family.
+The community is a historically upper- and middle-class Black neighborhood.
+The Dudley family still lived in the cottage in 2023.

-In 2022, Dudley was featured in The American Diplomat, a PBS documentary that explores the lives and legacies of three African-American ambassadors.
+In 2022, Dudley was featured in The American Diplomat, a PBS documentary that explores the lives and legacies of three African-American ambassadors during the Cold War.